robert-nix/mysql-loadgen/README.md

 ### Go Scripts

 * initdbs: create databases necessary for querier.
 Uses about 45GB disk space with default parameters.
-* querier: query the databases with ramping concurrency, reporting QPS and errors
+* querier: query the databases with constant concurrency, reporting QPS and errors
-* tuner: WIP tool for sweeping through a range of mysqld option values and measuring runtime stats
+* recorder: starts and stops mysqld for multiple runs while generating load and measuring runtime stats

 ### Scripts